angular/angular/aio/content/guide/service-worker-getting-started.md

 ## Adding a service worker to your project

 To set up the Angular service worker in your project, use the CLI command `ng add @angular/pwa`.
-It takes care of configuring your app to use service workers by adding the `service-worker` package along with setting up the necessary support files.
+It takes care of configuring your application to use service workers by adding the `service-worker` package along with setting up the necessary support files.

 ```sh